maxmazzeschi/public-transport-datasets/README.md

 ## About API Keys

-Some providers require api to access their realtime data.
+Some providers require api key to access their realtime data.

 Check the column *ENV VAR for API KEY* and *Issued by* in the [Report.md](https://github.com/maxmazzeschi/public-transport-datasets/blob/main/Report.md).